Skip to content

 As for opportunities, those could be current trends in the market that relate to your business.
 For example, an opportunity for restaurants could be the trend that many consumers are interested in healthy, green foods.
 This means that they can benefit by adding new items and products that suit the trend and ultimately increase their sales.

 Threats, in contrast, are unfortunate events or issues that may arise.
-Threats could be political or economical instability, or they could be natural phenomena that take place.
+Threats could be political or economic instability, or they could be natural phenomena that take place.
 Threats could also be in the form of digital disruption or a new competitor stealing the show.
 Any uncontrolled issues that could harm the business or prevent it from operating are considered threats.

 To Analyse Competition Strategy: Porter Five Forces Model